olimci/olimci/README.md

 ![banner](banner.png)

-hi, i'm oli. i'm a physics undergrad at durham. i'm mostly interested in machine learning, statistical mechanics, network protocols, and building small systems or visualisations just to see whether they'll behave.
+hi, i'm oliver. i'm a physics undergrad at durham. i'm mostly interested in machine learning, statistical mechanics, network protocols. i'm proficient in go and python.

-outside of that, i spend a lot of time mountain biking, climbing, snowboarding, taking photos, and trying to get my japanese to a less embarrassing state.
+outside of that, i spend a lot of time mountain biking, messing with my car, snowboarding, taking photos, and trying to learn a bit of japanese.

+please check out my projects below! you can also check out my site [oli.mcinnes.cc](https://oli.mcinnes.cc) or email me at [oli@mcinnes.cc](mailto://oli@mcinnes.cc).